EV-OD/testpoint-admin/README.md

 5. Set your **Site URL** to your development server address.
 For this project, it is `http://localhost:9002`.
 6. Add `http://localhost:9002/auth/callback` to the **Redirect URLs** list.

+### 4. Set up the Database Schema

+This application requires specific tables in your database.

+1. Go to the **SQL Editor** in your Supabase dashboard.
+2. Click on **New query**.
+3. Open the file `supabase/migrations/20240730120000_init.sql` from this project.
+4. Copy the entire content of the file.
+5. Paste the content into the SQL editor in your Supabase dashboard.
+6. Click **Run**.
+This will create all the necessary tables, relationships, and security policies.

-### 4. Create a User
+### 5. Create an Admin User

-Finally, you need a user to log in with.
+Finally, you need an admin user to log in with.

 1. Go to the **Authentication** section.
 2. Click on **Users**.
-3. Click **Add user** and create a new user with an email and a password.
+3. Click **Invite** and create a new user with an email and a password.
+4. After the user is created, go to the **Table Editor** and select the `profiles` table.
+5. Find the row for the user you just created and change their `role` to `admin`.

-Once you've completed these steps, you should be able to run the application and log in with the user you just created!
+Once you've completed these steps, you should be able to run the application, and all data will be fetched from and saved to your Supabase project.